 - The right to restrict processing – in some circumstances, you can ask us to restrict the processing of your personal data.
 This right, where it applies, also allows you to ask us to retain your personal information but not to use it.

-- The right to data portability – in some circumstances, you can request a copy of your personal data in a machine-readable form, to enable you to transfer it to another organisation for a similar purpose.
-The right only applies to personal data that you have provided to us.
+- The right to data portability – in some circumstances, you can request a copy of the personal data you have provided to us in a machine-readable form, so you can transfer it to another organisation for a similar purpose.

 - Right to object – where there is no legal obligation for DMU to process your data, you can object to us processing your personal information.